 Operator Actions

-So, when we ask “Why do RV tires blow out?” there are many factors to pay attention to.
+So, when we ask “Why do RV tires blow out?” there are many factors to consider.

 Fortunately, most of them are in our control.